AlexanderJiazx/FasterYouTubeSummary/README.md

 ## Multilingual Output

-Thanks to the llama3.1 family, we can now handle input in different languages:
+Thanks to the llama3.1 family, we can now handle input in different languages, and of course, output language, you're in control:

 ```python
 from fasteryoutubesummary import get_video_summary